ESL HARDWOOD FLOORS BOISE IDAHOESL HARDWOOD FLOORS BOISE IDAHOESL HARDWOOD FLOORS BOISE IDAHO

 PHYSICAL PROPERTIES:

-Wenge is very hard, heavy, and durable, with an excellent dimensional stability.
-Actual installations may show significant movement in use, however.
+Wenge is a very hard and durable wood, with excellent dimensional stability.
+However, actual installations have shown significant movement in use.

 WORKING PROPERTIES: